SkyLine (Frankfurt): Routes and stations

 East of Terminal 2 station is a depot and maintenance yard.

-Terminal 1, Concourse C station was opened on June 21, 2017.
+Terminal 1, Concourse C station was opened on 21 June 2017.

+Temporary suspension of the new line

+The new line that connects terminals 1, 2 and 3 was shortly out of service from May to June 2026 due to technical adjustments and optimizations identified during the first weeks of high-volume operations.
+Instead, 20 buses ran every 2 minutes from 05:00 to 23:00, and from 23:00 to 05:00 buses ran every 10 minutes.
+Since 15 June 2026, the line is back in operation.

+Closure of Terminal 2

+Despite the closure of Terminal 2 for renovations on 9 June 2026, the SkyLine station on both lines remains open as "key infrastructure", just like the baggage belts, the apron and the parking garage.

 Frequency

-The SkyLine has a headway of 90-150 seconds during high passenger demand, and drops down to 3-5 minutes in the low-frequency periods.
-Terminal 1, Concourse A, Z station is not served during the airport's night service break.
+The SkyLine has a headway of 2 minutes and operates from 05:00 to 23:00.
+During the airport's nighttime service break, a bus shuttle operates instead.

 The Skyline can be used free of charge.

 Operation

-The system was built by AEG - later part of AdTranz - in 1994 and moved 10,000,000 passengers in the year 2000.
+The system was built by AEG – later part of AdTranz – in 1994 and moved 10,000,000 passengers in the year 2000.

-The SkyLine uses 18 2-car Bombardier CX-100 trainsets.
+The original SkyLine uses 18 2-car Bombardier CX-100 trainsets.
 The rubber-tyred vehicles drive on concrete roll ways and get their current from a central guide and third rail.
 Each car has two double-leaf doors per side.
-The top/operating speed is 52 km/h (32 mph).
+The top/operating speed is 80 km/h (50 mph).
 Traction is provided by two Bombardier 1460-P4 DC motors.
 The line is automated and driverless; platform screen doors prevent passengers from getting onto the tracks and/or entering restricted areas.